jsychong/MetaboAnalystR/README.md

 ## Citation

-MetaboAnalystR has been developed by Jasmine Chong and Jeff Xia at McGill University. (xia-lab)
+MetaboAnalystR has been developed by the [XiaLab](http://www.xialab.ca/) at McGill University.

 If you use the R package, please cite: ###